-Some key functionality offered through the HERE SDK depends on HERE Map Data being downloaded and cached on the device.
+Some key functionality offered through HERE SDK depends on HERE Map Data being downloaded and cached on the device.
 Rendering a map on the screen, for example, is not possible without first downloading map data to the device.
 Similarly, it would not be possible to provide accurate turn-by-turn navigation without downloading map data to the device.
-Offline operations such as offline routing and search also require map data to be downloaded in advance to the device.
+Offline operations such as offline routing and search also require map data to be downloaded to the device in advance.
 This section describes different approaches you can take to manage map data download.

 Map Data Download Example on GitHub

 You can find an example that demonstrates this feature at https://github.com/heremaps/.

 The passive approach is where you allow the SDK to download map data as needed.
 A typical example is when a user pans the map and triggers an on-demand map data download to render the map.

 Map data downloaded in this way is stored in a persistent cache with a default size of 256 MB.
 Cached map data can be used for offline operations, in cases where a network connection is not available or not desired, such as when the device is in roaming mode.
 However, there is no way for you to know if sufficient data has been downloaded to enable all offline operations, such as offline search or routing.

 Active Download Approach

 HERE SDK provides two alternatives to actively fetch map data: